Healthy Lung Month is Here!

 October is National Healthy Lung Month in the USA, where a staggering number of Americans suffer from lung disease.
 Statistics from 2016 show that about 10 million adults are diagnosed with chronic bronchitis each year, 4.7 million others have been diagnosed with emphysema and about 25 million people live with asthma.
 Rates of occupational lung diseases are also worryingly high and are estimated to cost $150 billion in treatment annually.
 With chronic obstructive pulmonary disease currently standing as the nation’s third-leading cause of death, it is an important time to take stock of the things in our environment that can contribute to poor lung health.
 At this time of year, communities and organisations push to raise awareness about diseases, such as pleural mesothelioma, lung cancer and emphysema.
 Emily Walsh is the Community Outreach Director for the Mesothelioma Cancer Alliance.
 She worked with us here at the Cambridge Mask Company to contribute to our blog and help spread the word about threats to look out for and their link to these diseases.

 Asbestos is naturally occurring and composed of six different minerals.
-It was favored in residential construction up until the 1980’s due to its extreme durability and resistance to fires and high temperatures.
-Asbestos use dates back thousands of years and has retained its ancient Greek name meaning “inextinguishable”, so it is no wonder that most homes and workplaces installed such a hardly, and miraculous seeming material.
+It was favoured in residential construction up until the 1980s due to its extreme durability and resistance to fires and high temperatures.
+Asbestos use dates back thousands of years and has retained its ancient Greek name meaning “inextinguishable”, so it is no wonder that most homes and workplaces installed such a hard, and miraculous seeming material.
 Many countries now regulate or ban the use of asbestos, although it is not yet fully banned in the USA.
 Countries upholding the asbestos ban, such as the UK and Australia, still face the huge problem of dealing with the existing asbestos installed in many older buildings.

 Asbestos can usually be found hiding in these household and industrial structures.